Protecting shellfish resources helps safeguard public health and the economy

 What we're doing

-We plan to take an educational approach.
+We are focused first on an educational approach.
 The public has a good track record of making informed choices to change practices when they understand the problem and the actions they need to take.
-In the proposed zone, eliminating discharges would help relieve pollution pressure on Puget Sound as efforts to curtail other pollution sources continue.
-With the NDZ, state and local agencies will be able to ensure that all mariners prevent their vessels from discharging sewage into Puget Sound.
+Eliminating discharges can help relieve pollution pressure on Puget Sound as efforts to curtail other pollution sources continue.

 How would an NDZ affect vessel owners?